 DV and Welfare Rights

-The Welfare Rights Service is committed to supporting people who are affected by family and domestic violence by providing information, advice and help in relation to Centrelink problems.
-If you, or someone you know, is experiencing family and domestic violence, you may have questions regarding your rights to income support from Centrelink.
+The Welfare Rights Service provide information, and assistance in relation to Centrelink problems.
+If you, or someone you know, is experiencing family and domestic violence, you may have questions regarding income support from Centrelink.

-The Centrelink payment, and payment rate, may be different if you are no longer a member of a couple.
+The Centrelink payment may be different if you are no longer a member of a couple.
 You may also be entitled to additional payments, for example a crisis payment.
-A crisis payment is a one off payment you may be eligible for if you have left your home because of family and domestic violence and have set up a new home, or plan to set up a new home.
-A crisis payment can also be paid if you remain in your own home after family and domestic violence and the person responsible has left.
-A claim for crisis payment must be lodged within 7 days of the event.
+This is a one off payment you may be eligible for if you have left your home because of family and domestic violence.

 DV and Tenancy Rights

-If you are experiencing family and domestic violence in the home where you rent you will most likely be asking yourself the question of whether to stay or leave.
+If you, or someone you know, is experiencing family and domestic violence in the home where you rent you will most likely be asking yourself the question of whether to stay or leave.

-Tenancy law in NSW has special provisions to make that choice easier, however everyone’s situation is different and so it’s important that you understand all of your options before making that difficult decision.
+Tenancy law in NSW has special provisions to make that choice even easier, however everyone’s situation is different and so it’s important that you understand all of your options before making that difficult decision